Tate Reeves: Governor of Mississippi (2020–present)

+Elections

 2019 election

 Reeves ran for governor of Mississippi in the 2019 election.
 He was the favorite to win the nomination.
 He enjoyed substantial name recognition from his 16 years in statewide office, and had a significant fundraising advantage over his rivals for the Republican nomination, former state Supreme Court Justice Bill Waller Jr. and Robert Foster, a first-term member of the state House.

 During the primary race, three former state Republican party chairs endorsed Waller (who was viewed as more pragmatist), while outgoing governor Phil Bryant, former governor Haley Barbour, and Chris McDaniel endorsed Reeves (who was viewed as more conservative).
 Reeves strongly opposed Medicaid expansion under the Affordable Care Act, which he disparaged as the "Obamacare expansion."
 This position contrasted with that of Waller and Foster, who supported a version of Medicaid expansion to benefit Mississippi's rural hospitals, almost half of which were close to bankruptcy before the COVID-19 pandemic.
 Reeves also opposed increasing the gas tax to fund road and bridge repairs, while Waller supported it.
 Reeves said that "radical liberals" were attacking "Mississippi's culture and Mississippi's values."

 In the Republican primary, Reeves and Waller finished in first and second place, respectively.
 Because no candidate won a majority of the total vote, Reeves and Waller proceeded to a runoff election.
 Reeves won the nomination in the runoff.